-A financing plan, on the other hand, offers the best of both worlds.
+A handset-only finance plan, on the other hand, offers the best of both worlds.
 These split up the cost of your new phone into smaller monthly payments - so it makes things far more affordable, but it's still a SIM-free, unlocked handset with all the freedom that brings you.

 Some contracts like these cover just a handset.
 Others cover both a handset and a network tariff, but split the bill into two parts - essentially two separate contracts that work independently.
 O2 Refresh is a good example of this.

 Providers that offer handset-only contracts and financing plans include:

 Whether you buy upfront or take out a contract, once you have your new mobile phone you'll need a SIM-only deal so that you can actually, you know, use it.